Dundalk Simon Community calls for decisive action now to turn the tide on this crisis.

-Dundalk, 28th February 2025: After a brief seasonal dip in December, Ireland’s homelessness figures have once again surged, reaffirming the unrelenting nature of the crisis.
-The Department of Housing’s latest report reveals 393 homeless people in the North-East region, equating to 68 families, 130 children and 165 single adults across counties Louth, Cavan and Monaghan.
+Dundalk, 28th March 2025: Ireland’s homelessness figures have once again reached unprecedented heights.
+The national crisis continues to spiral out of control.
+The Department of Housing’s latest report reveals 343 homeless people in the North-East region, equating to 55 families, 104 children and 160 single adults across counties Louth, Cavan and Monaghan.

 Dundalk Simon Community will be hosting a Quiz Night on Friday, the 17th of May…